 - Pediatric Physician Assistant

 - Physician Assistant (PA)

 Is There Going to be Demand for Physician Assistants?

-In 2016, there was an estimated number of 106,200 jobs in the United States for Physician Assistant.
+There were about 106,200 jobs for Physician Assistant in 2016 (in the United States).
 New jobs are being produced at a rate of 37.4% which is above the national average.
 The Bureau of Labor Statistics predicts 39,700 new jobs for Physician Assistant by 2026.
-Due to new job openings and attrition, there will be an average of 10,600 job openings in this field each year.
+The BLS estimates 10,600 yearly job openings in this field.

 The states with the most job growth for Physician Assistant (PA) are Arizona, Utah, and Florida.
 Watch out if you plan on working in Rhode Island, Mississippi, or Alaska.
 These states have the worst job growth for this type of profession.

 How Much Does a Physician Assistant (PA) Make?